Mycobacterial cervical lymphadenitis: 20th century to present

-Treatments are highly dependent on the kind of infection.
+The choice of treatment is highly dependent on the specific type of infection, i.e. NTM or tuberculoid.
+Furthermore, although many different therapeutic options exist, especially with regards to non-tuberculosis mycobacterial infections – incision and drainage, aspiration biopsy and chemotherapy have all been proven to result in a complete cure of NTM-type infections – different treatments can cause different side-effects, including facial nerve injury and scarring.
+Therefore, the course of treatment must be tailored to each patient, taking into account their history as well as the severity of infection.

 Surgical excision of the scrofula does not work well for M. tuberculosis infections, and has a high rate of recurrence and formation of fistulae.
 Furthermore, surgery may spread the disease to other organs.
 The best approach is to use conventional treatment of tuberculosis with antibiotics.
 The cocktail-drug treatment of tuberculosis (and inactive meningitis) includes rifampicin along with pyrazinamide, isoniazid, ethambutol, and streptomycin ("PIERS").

-Scrofula caused by NTM, however, responds well to surgery, but is usually resistant to antibiotics.
+Scrofula caused by NTM, on the other hand, responds well to surgery, but is usually resistant to antibiotics.
 The affected nodes can be removed either by repeated aspiration, curettage or total excision (with the risk in the latter procedure, however, often causing unsightly scarring, damage to the facial nerve, or both).

-Many different therapeutic options exist, particularly regarding non tuberculosis mycobacterial infections, such as incision and drainage, aspiration biopsy and chemotherapy.
-All of these methods have proved to result in a cure of the disease.
-However different treatments can cause different side effects along the way to recovery.
-Some of these side effects include facial nerve injury and scarring.
-Therefore, the course of treatment is tailored to each patient, taking into account their history as well as the severity of infection.